cloudbees-days/cloudbees-field-workshops/docs/core/core-3.md

 ]

 .img-right[
-* Similar to the CloudBees GitHub Reporting plugin, the CloudBees Slack plugin provides actionable build information inside of Slack.
+* Similar to the CloudBees SCM Reporting plugin, the CloudBees Slack plugin provides actionable build information inside of Slack.
-* After a build runs, the Core Slack plugin will surface results about the build directly in Slack, alleviating the need to switch over to Jenkins to get an overview.
+* After a build runs, the CloudBees Slack plugin will surface results about the build directly in Slack, alleviating the need to switch over to Jenkins to get an overview.
-* The Slack messages are sent directly to individual users based on who committed the code that triggered the Core job.
+* The Slack messages are sent directly to individual users based on who committed the code that triggered the CloudBees CI job.
 ]